usnistgov/OSCAL/docs/content/learnmore/goals.md

 Align OSCAL models with current, practical information, and support advanced structures that provide for greater automation and verification.

-- Ensure security controls, implementation, and assessment processes have full traceability to the selected control baseline and accross system boundaries for interconnected systems and common control providers.
+- Ensure security controls, implementation, and assessment processes have full traceability to the selected control baseline and across system boundaries for interconnected systems and common control providers.
 - Provide a path for early adoption and ongoing evolution around how OSCAL will be used.